 My brother -- don’t you be one of the 70% that flakes out on God.
 He has sacrificed His son and purchased us with His blood, so that we would live sold out to Him.
 Give yourself fully to Him, because He is God – not just to get your wife back.
 Your wife will thrive on deep, selfless love, but to give that to her will require that you drink from God’s well of love daily.

-I strongly recommend that a man listen to my 8-CD set “Captains Through the Storm.”
+I strongly recommend that a man listen to my 8-set series “Captains Through the Storm.”
 There he will find deeper meaning to the basis of this article.
 Available in CD or mp3 download format.

 PS: If you want immediate help, I have posted for you a 1-hour audio presentation called "Unraveling the Mysteries of the Female Mind."
 You can listen to it online or download it as an mp3 file.
 If you desire phone counseling or help with writing a letter of reconciliation, go to the UltimateHusband.com main page and click on the links for Phone Counseling and Guidelines for Writing a Letter of Reconciliation.